compilando/japmux/src/services/generated/docs/UsersApi.md

 const configuration = new Configuration();
 const apiInstance = new UsersApi(configuration);

-let id: string; //ID del usuario a eliminar (default to undefined)
+let id: string; //ID of the user to delete (default to undefined)

 const { status, data } = await apiInstance.userControllerRemove(
     id